 We currently lease a majority of our campuses.
-We own our campuses in Grand Prairie, Texas; West Palm Beach, Florida; Nashville, Tennessee; Cincinnati (Tri-County), Ohio; and Suffield, Connecticut.
-In addition, we purchased a building in Denver, Colorado in 2009 which will be occupied by our existing Denver, Colorado campus once construction is complete during the third quarter of 2011.
-As we execute our growth strategy, strategic acquisitions of campuses may be considered.
-In addition, although our current growth strategy is to continue our organic growth, strategic acquisitions of operations will be considered.
-To the extent that these potential strategic acquisitions are large enough to require financing beyond available cash from operations and borrowings under our credit facilities, we may incur additional debt or issue additional debt or equity securities.
+We own our campuses in Grand Prairie, Texas; West Palm Beach, Florida; Nashville, Tennessee; Cincinnati (Tri-County), Ohio; Suffield, Connecticut; and Denver, Colorado.
+Although our current growth strategy is to continue our organic growth, strategic acquisitions of operations will be considered.
+To the extent that these potential strategic acquisitions are large enough to require financing beyond available cash from operations and borrowings under our credit facilities, we may incur additional debt and/or issue additional debt or equity securities.